Piecewise deterministic sampling with splitting schemes: Numerical experiments

-It is clear in both Figures \ref{fig:handwritten_tv} and \ref{fig:cman_tv} that the unadjusted ZZS shows the fastest convergence to the posterior mean.
-This is clear from visual inspection of the reconstructed images, as the reconstruction of ZZS are less noisy after just a few thousand iterations, and even more evident from the MSE shown in Figure \ref{fig:mses_tv}.
-In the case of Figure \ref{fig:handwritten_tv} it appears ZZS has essentially converged after $10^5$ iterations, while it takes around $4\times 10^5$ iterations for ULA to obtain a comparable approximation of the posterior mean.
-This is likely due to the fact that the step size of ULA must be very small or otherwise the process tends to infinity, while for ZZS larger step sizes can be selected.
-For instance in the context of Figure \ref{fig:handwritten_tv} the step size for ULA is approximately $1.9 \times 10^{-6}$, which is the largest available value without going over the stability barrier, while for ZZS the step size is $2.9 \times 10^{-3}$.
-This constitutes a major difference because every iteration is very computationally intensive, as the target distribution e.g. for the context of Figure \ref{fig:cman_tv} is of dimension $65536$.
-Notably each iteration involves solving an optimisation problem, which is solved by the SAPG algorithm.
-A similar behaviour is observed for the cameraman image shown in Figure \ref{fig:cman_tv}.
-In this case the unadjusted ZZS needs around $6\times 10^4$ gradient evaluations to converge, while ULA still has not achieved the same accuracy after $2\times 10^5$ iterations.
-This difference can also be seen from the reconstructions after $2\times 10^3$ iterations shown in Figure \ref{fig:cman_tv}, as indeed the unadjusted ZZS gives a clearly better estimate for the posterior mean.
 Finally, let us compare the unadjusted ZZS with the continuous time ZZS.
 It is clear from our experiments that ZZS performs poorly compared to its discretisation.
 The reason is twofold.
 First, the major drawback of Poisson thinning using the bounds \eqref{eq:bounds_zzs_tv} is that a considerable proportion of the proposed event times are rejected (in our examples the rejection rate is around $70-80\%$).
-Moreover, the rates $\lambda_i$ are very large in the current framework and the process can have even $10^9$ switches per continuous time unit.
-This means that many gradient computations are required to travel a decent distance and thus the process itself is expensive to run.
+Moreover, the rates $\lambda_i$ are very large in the current framework and the process can have even $10^9$ switches per continuous time unit. {In comparison, the ULA requires $2\times 10^5$ iterations per unit time, while UZZS and UBU require $460$ iterations per unit time for this example.} This means that {significantly more} gradient computations are required to travel a reasonable distance { for the continuous time ZZS} and thus the process itself is expensive to run.
 The combination of these two phenomena implies an important loss of efficiency, which explains the results of our simulations.

-\subsection{Chain of interacting particles}
+\subsection{{Chain of interacting particles}}